BigDogEnergy/Ripaw/README.md

 1. Clone this repository

-2. Create **.env** Files:
-Create **.env** files in the necessary locations based on the development example files.
+2. Create **.env** Files based on the development examples.

 3. Install Python Dependencies:
 Using Pipenv, install the Python dependencies.
 Open Command Prompt or PowerShell and run:

 ```
 pipenv install